DeveloperAlly/solidity-react-chainlink-lottery/README.md

 10. Install the node package dependencies `>npm install` (we'll need these on the front-end)
 11. Deploy the contracts to rinkeby `>truffle migrate --network rinkeby` (or ganache is the default command `>truffle migrate --network development`)
 12. Take note of the contract address of the deployed ChainlinkLottery contract and add it to the .env file variable NEXT_PUBLIC_DEPLOYED_CONTRACT_ADDRESS
+13. Fund your contract with LINK.
+Send 1 Link from your metamask account to the deployed contract addess from 12.
-13. Run the front-end with `>npm run dev`
+14. Run the front-end with `>npm run dev`
-14. Navigate to <http://localhost:3000/> to play with this lottery using metamask on Rinkeby network (you can add several accounts to the dev MM to enter from diff accounts)
+15. Navigate to <http://localhost:3000/> to play with this lottery using metamask on Rinkeby network (you can add several accounts to the dev MM to enter from diff accounts)

 ## **Testing the project**